Homebuying

 Generally, people typically tap into their equity for two reasons:

 So, while your home can be a great way to access funding and consolidate debt, make sure you don’t overdo it.
-Speak with your lender or a financial advisor about whether any of these options are right for you.
+Speak with your lender, or financial advisor about whether any of these options are right for you.

 Read next: Renos gone wrong: Here’s what to know if your renovations cause damage